CHEAP VAN INSURANCE

 This car finance deal is similar to a long-term car hire where the fixed monthly instalments are low.
 This finance deal is applicable only to new cars.
 At the end of the lease contract, you have to return the car as there is no final purchase payment option.

-If any of the above finance deal options are not applicable to your financial circumstances, an alternative option is applying for a personal loan.
+If any of the above finance deal options are not applicable to your financial circumstances, an alternative option is applying for personal loans.
 A personal loan does not offer low monthly instalment payments as in Leasing or PCP.
 It is more like the Hire Purchase finance deal.

 Types of Finance